-Scrubbers represent one possible compliance option for a Med ECA.
-Following the method describe in Section 7.4.2.1, scrubbers Table 21 indicates that about 5,900 vessels, some 18% of the fleet operating in the Mediterranean Sea Area, could adopt scrubbers, under conservative 100-year investment horizon and 15% investment rate.
+Scrubbers represent one possible compliance option for the proposed Med ECA.
+Following the method describe in Section 7.4.3.1, scrubbers Table 21 indicates that about 5,900 vessels, some 18% of the fleet operating in the Mediterranean Sea area, could adopt scrubbers, under conservative 100-year investment horizon and 15% investment rate.
+This conservative investment horizon may be considered to describe the least cost investment option, and therefore defines the most favorable conditions for investment in exhaust gas cleaning technology.
 This finding is consistent with some, but not all, estimates reported in industry media or other studies, fundamentally related to investment horizon conditions assumed.
 Therefore, we performed some sensitivity analyses to further explore economically feasible conditions.

 Table 19.
-Fleet counts considered for exhaust gas cleaning technology.
+Fleet counts considered for exhaust gas cleaning technology